3mdeb/news-and-ideas/blog/content/post/2021-10-28-secure-jtag-on-imx-soc.md

 address you can enable unexcepted options.
 Here is an example: system is prepared to boot from SD card but you were wrong while fusemap understanding and now SoC always will be trying to boot from not existing eMMC memory.
-Read chip documentation and check twice that everything is correct
+Read chip documentation and check twice that everything is correct,

 - **crucible tool**: JTAG mode and access key are saved in fuse bits - we need software to manipulate this in userspace.
-I used [crucible](https://github.com/f-secure-foundry/crucible/) for that, let's show how to do it from U-Boot and crucible
+I used [crucible](https://github.com/f-secure-foundry/crucible/) for that, let's show how to do it from U-Boot and crucible,

 - **JTAG compatible with OpenOCD**: On NXP sites we can read that Secure JTAG is supported only by the Lauterbach environment and ARM-DS5 IDE with DSTREAM